uptonking/note4yaoo/note-pm-list-grid-table-blog.md

     - User can choose not to display the data in a tabular format as well.
     - The user can pass a `CustomRow` as a prop to Tabelify.
     - Tabelify renders the Custom Row instead of the default.
-    - CustomRow takes in the data as props and the value it returns is rendered in the row
+    - `CustomRow` takes in the data as props and the value it returns is rendered in the row
-  - Similarly, user can also pass a custom header and a custom footer to the table.
+  - Similarly, user can also pass a `CustomHeader` and a `CustomFooter` to the table.
   - There is also an option to enable/disable the checkbox by just passing a flag
   - There is a search box at the bottom left of the grid.
 It filters the data and shows only the ones which contain the text typed.
   - Tabelify also supports pagination by default.